awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

    Successfully created branch: master
    ```

-## Deploying from Your AWS CodeCommit Repository<a name="eb-cli-codecommit-deploy"></a>
+## Deploying from Your CodeCommit Repository<a name="eb-cli-codecommit-deploy"></a>

-When you configure AWS CodeCommit with your EB CLI repository, the EB CLI uses the contents of the repository to create source bundles\.
+When you configure CodeCommit with your EB CLI repository, the EB CLI uses the contents of the repository to create source bundles\.
 When you run eb deploy or eb create, the EB CLI pushes new commits and uses the HEAD revision of your branch to create the archive that it deploys to the EC2 instances in your environment\.

-**To use AWS CodeCommit integration with the EB CLI**
+**To use CodeCommit integration with the EB CLI**

 1. Create a new environment with eb create\.